UX Explained

 User Research

 Imagine you walk into a party and you’re handed a drink.
 No one asked you if you wanted it on the rocks.
 No one asked you if you wanted a lime.
 No one bothered asking if you even wanted a drink at all.
 Now, imagine before you arrived, the host took the time to find out your drink preference.
 It would be a different kind of party then!
-Matt Hryhorsky originally demonstrated this lesson through chocolate, which you can read about here.
+Matt Hryhorsky originally demonstrated this lesson through chocolate.

 The difference comes down to research.
 Research demonstrates that the host cares and didn’t make overall assumptions.
 The same approach is applied with UX.
 There isn’t a one size fits all method for websites.
 Not only does this solve the right problem for the right user, but it’s also going to save money.
 The company isn’t going to waste time creating a site that isn’t conducive to their consumer.
 Also, fixing a problem in development costs 10 times as much as it costs to have it fixed during design (and 100 times as much if you’re trying to fix something that has already been released).